Saturday, June 28, 2025

 I.

 This content and responses were elicited in 2011 when I sent him a review of his poems that appeared in elimae.
+Skip to part II to read his works.

 Review of The Shout of Tom Goar, Posthumous Poet